 Comparing prices.
 This is vital these days.
 The supermarket that has cheap milk has expensive vegetables and vice versa.
 They have to make a profit somehow.
 Don’t do one-stop shopping.
 Convenience costs you money.
 Stick to your shopping list.
 No impulse purchases.

 Stop using credit cards.
-They confuse you as to how much money you are spending and create a false sense that you can afford things.
+They confuse you as to how much money you are really spending and create a false sense that you can afford things.

 2. INCREASE INCOME

-You can get out of money problems two ways – 1. lower spending and 2. increase income.
+Another job.
 A spouse can get a job, you can get a second part-time job, you can work overtime if it’s still available.
 Avoid get rich quick schemes like internet marketing.
 But maybe you can sell some of your stuff on e-Bay. . .

+Track Expenses .
 Keep receipts.
 A decent tax preparer can find deductions that lower your taxes, which is effectively the same as getting a salary increase.

 Motivate yourself.
 I know that telling you to make more money sounds easy while it’s really hard, but think about this.
-Drug addicts find ways to make money to support their habit, many without breaking the law.
+Drug addicts find ways to make money to support their habit, often without breaking the law.
 Are you saying you’re not as smart as a drug addict?
 They just have more motivation.
 Work the problem, keep it in your mind, and keep at it and you’ll figure it out.
 Even in a bad economy, there is still SOME money to be made out there.

 Never forget – if it SOUNDS too good to be true, it IS too good to be true.
 Period.